aszubia/AccuWeather-Scraping-Project/README.md

 - **Dash Bootstrap Components:** Library for styling and enhancing Dash layouts.

 # Project Files
-- 'dataScraping.py' : This is the python file for gathering weather data, this includes Date, Temperature(High/Low), Condition, Precipitation Probability, Real Feel, Real Feel Shade, UV Index and Wind Speed.
+- 'dataScraping' : This is the python file for gathering weather data, this includes Date, Temperature(High/Low), Condition, Precipitation Probability, Real Feel, Real Feel Shade, UV Index and Wind Speed.
 The data will then be saved into 'weather_data.csv' which will be then prepared for data cleaning.